• Free shipping on all orders

 close-up of a Bengal cat eating wet food from a white ceramic plate on the floor

-When considering any new food for your feline friend, it’s important that the food, regardless of quality, is formulated to AAFCO standards, either through meeting established nutritional levels or through animal feeding tests.
+When considering any new food for your feline friend, it’s important that the food, regardless of quality, is formulated to meet at least the AAFCO standards, which means it meets the minimal requirements established for a cat not to suffer from deficiencies.
 It’s also a good idea to chat with your vet before making a switch.

 Here’s what you need to know about human-grade cat food, its benefits, and where to find it.